davidokeyode/prismacloud-workshops-labs/workshops/azure-shiftleft/modules/0-prerequisites.md

 In this lesson, you completed the following:
 > * Created an Azure Free Trial Subscription
 > * Created an Azure DevOps Organization
-> * Created a Prisma Cloud Enterprise trial Account
+> * Created a Bridegecrew trial Account and obtained an API token
 > * Created a JIRA account
 > * Created a Slack account